 The appearance of red spots on the face is often erroneously referred to as acne but it is important to differentiate between this condition and other causes of spots and rashes.

 True acne invariably involves greasy skin along with the eruption on various types of spots including blackheads, whiteheads, papules, pustules, nodules (hard lumps under the skin) or cysts (large pus-filled lumps).
 It is normally associated with hormonal changes so is commonly seen in teenagers around the time of puberty but may also make an appearance during menopause.
 Acne normally disappears after a period of time.
-If any facial spots do not have these appearances and the skin is dry rather than greasy, the condition is not due to acne.
+If any facial spots do not have these appearances and the skin is dry rather than greasy, the red spots on face are not due to acne.

 What Causes Red Spots on the Face?